-To assist healthcare workers on the frontline working under challenging conditions to bring this outbreak to a close, oneSOURCE has created a COVID-19 Resource Center, including free access to a portion of our IFU database.
+To assist healthcare workers on the frontline working under challenging conditions to bring this outbreak to a close, oneSOURCE has created a COVID-19 Resource Center.

 oneSOURCE has opened up a portion of its document database to help sterile processing departments quickly access the IFUs they need for COVID-19 related instruments and equipment.